- Who We Are

 - Resource Portal

-Alina L. Romanowski currently serves as Deputy Assistant Administrator for the Middle East Bureau and since March 2013 is fulfilling the duties of the Assistant Administrator until further notice.
-Ms. Romanowski leads the Bureau, including the efforts of seven USAID missions and development programs in countries without missions such as Libya and Tunisia.
-She oversees a large and varied portfolio that provides about $1.5 billion annually in assistance across the Middle East region.
-Ms. Romanowski directs the design and implementation of assistance programs that support the political transitions occurring across the region and co-leads USAID’s humanitarian assistance and development efforts in addressing the crisis in Syria.
+Alina L. Romanowski currently serves as Deputy Assistant Administrator for the Middle East Bureau and from March 2013 to December 2014 fulfilled the duties of the Assistant Administrator for almost 21 months.
+Ms. Romanowski currently oversees USAID’s large and varied assistance programs in Egypt, the West Bank and Gaza, Morocco, Libya and Tunisia totaling over $600 million annually.
+Ms. Romanowski also directs the design and implementation of assistance programs that support the political transitions occurring across the region.

 Prior to joining USAID in 2011, Ms. Romanowski served at the Department of State in senior positions, including two deputy assistant secretary positions in the Bureau of Education and Cultural Affairs where she significantly expanded the Fulbright program, global English language programs, and international high school exchange programs.
 She also served as acting deputy assistant secretary in the Bureau of Near Eastern Affairs.
 She joined the Department of State in 2003 to establish the Middle East Partnership Initiative Office and serve as its first Director.